-TREE House’s licensed occupational therapists, physical therapists, and speech-language pathologists help children and adults with disabilities reach their individual therapeutic goals by using horses in a variety of ways during clients’ weekly therapy sessions.
+TREE House’s licensed occupational therapists and physical therapists help children and adults with disabilities reach their individual therapeutic goals by using horses in a variety of ways during clients’ weekly therapy sessions.
 The unique treatment strategy of using the horse’s movement, the social environment that TREE House naturally provides, and the client’s motivation to interact with a horse is known as Equine-Assisted Therapy, or Hippotherapy.

 During a client’s initial evaluation, therapists incorporate the personal goals of the individual with input from parents/caregivers and medical professionals to create a specialized treatment plan that guides weekly progress.
-The program operates year-round.
+This service operates year-round.

 HOW DOES IT WORK?